zaigie/stream-infer/README.md

 ## Quick Start

+> [!CAUTION]
+> If you need a visual development debugging tool or to develop on a remote server, you may need to work with app service to see[Streamlit Debug](#streamlit-debug)

 Below is a simple example of Stream Infer to help you get started and understand what Stream Infer does.

 This example uses the posture model of YOLOv8 for detection and draws the result into the cv2 window